-Property Course Code LAWF 3050 Section Numbers 91 and 92 Instructor Dr Rob Chambers (fall) and Professor Brad Morse (winter) Course is open to 1L Course is required Semesters fall and winter Credits 6 Days and Times Tuesday and Thursday at 10:00 to 11:20 a.m.
-Assessment Method 40% or 0% mid-term ex 20% written assignmer 40% or 80% final exam er than final exam) Materials is available online from Law of Property (Irwin Land) the TRU Library.
+Property Course Code LAWF 3050 Section Numbers 91 and 92 Instructor Dr Rob Chambers (fall) and Professor Brad Mor se (winter) Course is open to 1L Course is required Semesters fall and winter Credits 6 Days and Times Tuesday and Thursday at 10:00 to 11:20 a.m.
+Assessment Method mid-term exam: 30% o written assignment in I final exam: 45% or 75% er than final exam) Materials is available online from Law of Property (Irwin Land) the TRU Library.
 Divided through Moodle. aw, Toronto, 2021) Calendar Description This course is an examination of the fundamental concepts of property law and the types of property interest recognized by Anglo-Canadian law.
-Topics include the historical evolution of property concepts; the basic concepts of possession, ownership and title; estates and other interests in land such as joint and concurrent ownership, easements, covenants, licenses, mortgages, future interests and perpetuities; the landlord and tenant relationship; the land titles system of registration of title to land; the social constraints upon property use and disposition; and property rights of aboriginal Other Information Upon completing this course, you should understand and be able to explain: the basic principles of property law in Canada, justifications for those principles as well as possible criticisms, what property is, how property rights differ from personal rights, the different kinds of property rights recognised in Canadian law through legislation and judicial decisions, how property rights can be created or transferred, how to resolve disputes involving competing property rights, aspects of property law that are uncertain or inconsistent and in possible need of reform, and the interaction between Indigenous laws of property and 'mainstream' property law.
+Topics include the historical evolution of property concepts; the basic concepts of possession, ownership and title; estates and other interests in land such as joint and concurrent ownership, easements, covenants, licenses, mortgages, future interests and perpetuities; the landlord and tenant relationship; the land titles system of registration of title to land; the social constraints upon property use and disposition; and property rights of aboriginal peoples.
+Other Information Upon completing this course, you should understand and be able to explain: the basic principles of property law in Canada, justifications for those principles as well as possible criticisms, what property is, how property rights differ from personal rights, the different kinds of property rights recognised in Canadian law through legislation and judicial decisions, how property rights can be created or transferred, how to resolve disputes involving competing property rights, aspects of property law that are uncertain or inconsistent and in possible need of reform, and the interaction between Indigenous laws of property and 'mainstream' property law.
 Sections 91 and 92 will be combined in both semesters.

-Property Course Code LAWF 3050 Section Number 93 Instructor Dr Rob Chambers Course is open to 1L Course is required Semesters fall and winter Credits 6 Days and Times Monday and Wednesd ay at 10:00 to 11:20 a.m Assessment Method 40% or 0% mid-term exam (counts only if better than final exam) 20% written assignment in March 40% or 80% final exam Materials is available online from Law of Property (Irwin Lather the TRU Library.
+Property Course Code LAWF 3050 Section Number 93 Instructor Dr Rob Chambers Course is open to 1L Course is required Semesters fall and winter Credits 6 Days and Times Monday and Wednesd ay at 10:00 to 11:20 a.m Assessment Method mid-term exam: 50% o written assignment in I final exam: 25% or 75% er than final exam) Materials is available online from Law of Property (Irwin Lathe the TRU Library.
 Divided through Moodle. aw, Toronto, 2021) Calendar Description This course is an examination of the fundamental concepts of property law and the types of property interest recognized by Anglo-Canadian law.
 Topics include the historical evolution of property concepts; the basic concepts of possession, ownership and title; estates and other interests in land such as joint and concurrent ownership, easements, covenants, licenses, mortgages, future interests and perpetuities; the landlord and tenant relationship; the land titles system of registration of title to land; the social constraints upon property use and disposition; and property rights of aboriginal peoples.
-Other Information Upon completing this course, you should understand and be able to explain: • the basic principles of property law in Canada, • justifications for those principles, • what property is, • how property rights differ from personal rights, • the different kinds of property rights recognised in Canadian law, • how property rights can be created or transferred, • how to resolve disputes involving competing property rights, and • aspects of property law that are uncertain or inconsistent and in possible need of reform.
+Other Information Upon completing this course, you should understand and be able to explain: the basic principles of property law in Canada, justifications for those principles, what property is, how property rights differ from personal rights, the different kinds of property rights recognised in Canadian law, how property rights can be created or transferred, how to resolve disputes involving competing property rights, and aspects of property law that are uncertain or inconsistent and in possible need of reform.